-There is no statutory pass-on defence recognised under Australian competition laws.
+There is, as yet, no statutory pass-on defence recognised under Australian competition laws.

 Claims may be brought by direct and indirect purchasers provided that they are able to establish on the balance of probabilities that they have suffered, or are likely to suffer, loss or damage as a consequence of conduct contravening the CCA.

 The duration of a competition law claim will depend on the nature and complexity of the case.
 These may include: the number of issues in contention, the extent and number of any interlocutory issues, the number of witnesses and experts, the extent of any discovery, whether the court orders any stay of the proceedings, and whether the case is subject to any appeals process.

 For proceedings brought by ACCC, the typical duration of proceedings (assuming that the case runs to trial and does not settle before then) would be at least two to three years.
 Matters that settle before trial typically take about two years to conclude.
 That said, some cases run for considerably longer, for example the civil proceedings initiated by the ACCC in relation to the alleged high voltage cable cartel took nine years to conclude.
 Such cases should be considered as outliers.
 The only criminal cartel case to be contested was completed, including a jury trial, within 18 months.